Packet boat

-1868 Wisconsin packet boat the "Chippewa" on the West Eau Claire Levee in 1868.

 Packet boats were medium-sized boats designed mainly for domestic mail and freight transport in European countries and in North American rivers and canals.
 Eventually including basic passenger accommodation, they were used extensively during the 18th and 19th centuries, and had regularly scheduled services.

 In the 18th century, packet boats were put into use on the Atlantic Ocean between Great Britain and its colonies, where the services were called the packet trade.
-In the later 19th century, steam-driven packets were used extensively in the United States on the Mississippi and Missouri rivers, supplying forts and trading posts.
+In the later 19th century, steam-driven packets were used extensively in the United States on the Mississippi and Missouri rivers, servicing rivertowns such as St. Joseph, St. Paul, Galena and St. Louis and providing communication and supplies to be carried overland to more distant forts and trading posts.

 History

 Packet craft were used extensively in European coastal mail services since the 17th century, and gradually added minimal passenger accommodation: "firing" (i.e. a place to cook), drinking water (often tasting of indigo or tobacco, which the water casks had previously held), and a place to sleep.
 Scheduled services began to be offered, but the time taken by journeys on sailing ships depended a lot on the weather.

 In 1724, Daniel Defoe wrote about packet boats in his novel Roxana: The Fortunate Mistress.
 In the mid-18th century England, the King maintained a weekly packet service with the continent and Ireland using 15 packet vessels.
 Their importance is evident from the fact that the first craft built in the colony of New South Wales (in 1789) was the Rose Hill Packet.

 Over the two centuries of the sailing packet craft development, they came in various rig configurations which included: schooners, schooners-brigs, sloops, cutters, brigs, brigantines, luggers, feluccas, galleys, xebecs, barques and their ultimate development in the clipper ships.
 Earlier they were also known as dispatch boats, but the service was also provided by privateers during time of war, and on occasion chartered private yachts.
 News of "record passages" was eagerly awaited by the public, and the craft's captain and crew were often celebrated in the press.
 Behind this search for sailing faster than the wind, however, lay the foundations for a development in naval architecture and its science which would serve until the appearance of the steam vessels.

 In 1863, during the American Civil War, the packet boat Marshall carried the body of Confederate General Stonewall Jackson from Lynchburg to his home in Lexington, Virginia, for burial.